CappyT/g14control/README.md

 ### Configuring

 `start_on_boot` Set this to `true` or `false`.
 Note this will create a Windows Registry entry to enable starting on login.
 Must have files extracted to a permanent location as above.
+Note: This will popup an administrator UAC prompt the first time you login after each boot.

 Under Plans, you can configure as many or few plans as you want.
 A plan includes:
 ```